-Figure 1: Assembly of SubjuGator 8 pressure vessels.
-The pneumatic system vessel is hidden behind a side plate.

-External design influences include commercially available underwater vehicles, which are generally factored into two broad classes: long range, slender, under-actuated vehicles and short range, precision movement, and fully-actuated vehicles.
-SubjuGator 8 falls into the latter category, as it is designed for high performance maneuvering and manipulation missions.

-The Autonomous Unmanned Vehicle Systems International (AUVSI) and the Office of Naval Research (ONR) are sponsors of the 18th Annual International RoboSub Competition, to be held in San Diego, California, at the Space and Naval Warfare Systems Command's (SPAWAR) Transducer Evaluation Center (TRANSDEC) facility, July 20th through
+Warfare Systems Command's (SPAWAR) Transducer Evaluation Center (TRANSDEC) facility, July 25th through July 31st, 2016.

-July 26th, 2015.
 The eighth generation SubjuGator AUV has the capabilities to meet and exceed the challenges of the competition.
 With a light-weight carbon fiber framework and high-power vectored thruster configuration, SubjuGator 8 has the speed and maneuverability necessary to accomplish the competition's numerous tasks within the allotted time.
 It uses specialized mechanisms driven by a general purpose pneumatics system to carry out this year's manipulation tasks, and can be easily adapted to new tasks in the future.
 An overview of the current technologies integrated into SubjuGator 8 is presented in the following sections.
 II.
-HARDWARE DESIGN

-A major feature of SubjuGator 8 is the ability to sustain operation after a failure has occurred, where the failure can be of mechanical, electrical, or software origin.
+HARDWARE DESIGN A major feature of SubjuGator 8 is the ability to sustain operation after a failure has occurred, where the failure can be of mechanical, electrical, or software origin.
 To achieve this goal, the vehicle is designed so that during a subsystem failure, the vehicle as a whole is still capable of completing a task, or at the very least, safely returning to a recovery point to be removed from the environment.
 As an example, the redundant eight thruster design allows for the vehicle to maintain full six degrees of freedom control in the event that on-board software detects a thruster failure.

-Design for fault tolerance also motivates a modular system structure, with each module performing specific tasks while communicating with other modules via RS485.
+The submarine can continue to function with full motion capacities even if both a vertical and nonvertical thruster fails.
+Design for fault tolerance also motivates a modular system structure, with each module performing specific tasks while communicating with other modules via TIA-485 (formerly known as RS-485) systems.
 Modules are each encapsulated in their own pressure vessel.
 Each pressure vessel is designed to meet the desired shallow water depth rating of 150 ft (~46 m).
-To achieve this constraint, the pressure vessels are manufactured from 1/8th inch thick 6061-T6 aluminum alloy that is hard-anodized for electrical insulation and corrosion resistance.
-Additionally, every vessel is reliably sealed with precisionmachined endcaps, each using two barrel oring seals.
+To achieve this constraint, the pressure vessels are manufactured from 1/8th in thick 6061-T6 aluminum alloy that is hard-anodized for electrical insulation and corrosion resistance.
+Additionally, every vessel is reliably sealed with precision-machined endcaps, each using two-barrel oring seals.
 Figure 1 shows the layout of the various modules.
 Interconnections between modules are made using wet-mateable connectors, allowing for easy addition or removal in the work environment.
-The current configuration of SubjuGator 8 has the following design parameters:

-- Dry Weight: 75 lbf (trimmed with foam to be 1% positively buoyant in water)

-- Overall Dimensions: 15 in x 22 in x 22 in

-- Maximum Static Surge Thrust: 62 lbf

-- Maximum Static Heave Thrust: 72 lbf

-- Maximum Static Sway Thrust: 36 lbf

-To unify the different modules into a durable but light weight platform, a space-frame type chassis was constructed from carbon fiber tubes and three aluminum sheet sections.
-This structure provides a number of key features:

-- Protection of the pressure vessels and external sensors from collision - Thruster mounts farther away from the center of mass for improved orientation control - Versatile mounting space for new auxiliary devices, additional vessels, sensors, etc. - A sturdy support structure for handling and seating the platform on land

-Nearly all of the hardware components were manufactured in-house by students on the SubjuGator team.
+The current configuration of SubjuGator 8 has the following design parameters: - Dry Weight: 85 lbf (trimmed with foam to be 1% positively buoyant in water) - Dimensions: 15 in x 22 in x 22 in - Maximum Static Surge Thrust: 62 lbf - Maximum Static Heave Thrust: 36 lbf - Maximum Static Sway Thrust: 72 lbf To unify the different modules into a durable but light weight platform, a spaceframe type chassis was constructed from carbon fiber tubes and three aluminum sheet sections.
+This structure provides a number of key features: - Protection of the pressure vessels and external sensors from collision - Thruster mounts farther away from the center of mass for improved orientation control - Versatile mounting space for new auxiliary devices, additional vessels, sensors, etc. - A sturdy support structure for handling and seating the platform on land Nearly all of the hardware components were manufactured in-house by students on the SubjuGator team.
 A few highlights in the AUV's manufacturing are welding of all pressure vessels, CNC machining, CNC bending of the aluminum sheet sections, and FDM 3D-printing of the corner brackets.
 Other manufacturing techniques used in the project include laser and waterjet cutting.
 Figure 2 shows the two largest pressure vessels, and Figure 3 shows the framework with thrusters.
 A high level overview of the hardware for each module is presented in the following subsections.